EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

-These dimensions can be illustrated through contrasting examples.
-The word \textit{low} exemplifies a prototypical metaphorical relationship: its physical and emotional meanings belong to distinct domains yet remain systematically linked through the conceptual mapping between spatial position and emotional valence.
-In contrast, \textit{blue} demonstrates a looser connection in that its color and emotional senses are distinct, but their association lacks the systematic grounding.
-Although the metaphorical status of `blue' remains debatable, it does not exhibit the systematicity typical of metaphorical relationships.
+\textbf{\textsc{poly}13: Distinctiveness, \textsc{poly}14: Relatedness} Annotators judged whether the two senses concern different domains or concepts (Distinctiveness; \textsc{poly}13), and whether they are connected in a systematic way (Relatedness; \textsc{poly}14).
+For example, the word \textit{low} exemplifies a prototypical metaphorical relationship.
+Its physical and emotional meanings belong to distinct domains yet remain systematically linked through the conceptual mapping between spatial position and emotional valence.
+In contrast, \textit{blue} demonstrates a looser connection in that its color and emotional senses are distinct, but their association lacks systematic grounding.
+Although the metaphorical status of \textit{blue} is debatable, it does not exhibit the systematicity typical of metaphors.